QuaRL: Quantization for Fast and Environmentally Sustainable Reinforcement Learning

 Both quantization and reinforcement learning in isolation have been the subject of much research in recent years.
+However, to the best of our knowledge, they have seldom been applied together (as surveyed in a broad range of quantization and RL papers) to improve RL efficiency.
 Below we provide an overview of related works in both quantization and reinforcement learning and discuss their contributions and significance in relation to our paper.